crest-guru/crest_guru_defai/README.md

 ```

 ```
-make contribution to crowdfinding contract with amount 100000 from current wallet
+make contribution to crowdfunding contract with amount 1000000 from current wallet
 ```
 ---